2ar0n/yocto-intro/README.md

 bitbake-layers add-layer ../meta-rp3_custom
 ```

-And update the `conf/local.conf` file with the correct machine.
+And update the `conf/local.conf` file with the correct machine and distro name.

 ## Build